 - QAST level (Quality Assurance Screening Test); level III or higher preferred

 - Graduate of an Interpreter Education Program preferred

-- Two years interpreting experience, preferably in the postsecondary educational arena
+- Three years interpreting experience, in the postsecondary educational arena preferred

 DRC provides quality access to all programs and services of the university.
 In the area of communications access, we endeavor to use the most qualified interpreters.
-When hiring, DRC will generally contact interpreters based on certification, starting with those nationally certified, continuing through QAST Levels 5-1, and equivalent levels from other states.
+When hiring, DRC will generally contact interpreters based on certification, starting with those nationally certified, continuing through QAST Levels 5, 4, and 3, and equivalent levels from other states.
 Student preferences and seniority are also considered.